 As for Ella the Wonder Dog, she loves to go on trips, loves to be read to (as long as you are simultaneously rubbing her furry belly), and is the most superstitious animal we've ever met.

-We have visted 17 states so far, but have yet to get further east than Chicago.
-A new grandchild in Portland Oregon shortened our loop, but we are now back on the road heading east again.
+We have visted 20 states so far, but have yet to get further east than Chicago.
+A new grandchild (Storey Jane) in Portland Oregon shortened our travels, but we manage to do a few interviews.
 As to who we are interviewing, we interview authors who write because they breathe, who make their living at writing (with the possible exception of poets), and who are passionate about the act of writing.
+They write because they have to.

 "Either write something worth reading, or do something worth writing."
 Ben Franklin